singhDi/TypesOfLists/README.md

 # TypesOfLists

-Various types of List and their differences can be visualized in this Java code.
+Collection Classes and their differences can be visualized in this Java code.